The Cataclysm – more than a flood

 and the clouds [or skies] drop down the dew.

-Psalm 24:2 categorically states that the earth was founded upon the seas and established upon the rivers – ‘seas’ as in Genesis 1:10, ‘rivers’ as in Genesis 2:10, 13 and 14.
-Fouts and Wise claim that the verse may mean simply that the land is at a higher elevation than the sea, and advance the same interpretation for Psalm 136:6, which says that God spread the earth upon the waters: he spread the earth so that it was at a higher elevation than the waters.
-The implicit contention is that this must be the meaning, however vacuous, because the present earth is known not to be founded upon the seas.
-As Paul Seely remarks, this is to base interpretation on the conceptions of modern science rather than historical and grammatical exegesis.
+Psalm 24:2 categorically states that the earth was founded upon the seas and established upon the river, ‘seas’ as in Genesis 1:10, ‘rivers’ as in Genesis 2:10, 13 and 14.
+FW claim that the verse may mean simply that the land is at a higher elevation than the sea, and advance the same interpretation for Psalm 136:6, which says that God spread the earth upon the waters.
+They imply that this must be the meaning, however vacuous, because the present earth is known not to be founded upon the seas.
+However, as Paul Seely remarks, this is to base interpretation on the conceptions of modern science rather than historical and grammatical exegesis.
 The primary meaning of the preposition al is ‘upon’ and translated thus by all the major English translations.
-All other occurrences of the verb yasad (‘found’ or ‘set’) with al require the same sense (Ps 104:5, Cant 5:15, Amos 9:6).
+Other occurrences of the verb yasad (‘found’ or ‘set’) with al all require this sense (Ps 104:5, Cant 5:15, Amos 9:6).

 There is no hint anywhere in the biblical flood narrative that the flood comes by means of the ocean.
 On the contrary, the flood is said to come by torrential rains and violent outbursts of subterranean waters.
 Contextually the waters of which the ‘flood’ (mabbul) consisted is made up of ‘rain’ (7:12) and ‘the fountains of the deep’ (7:11; 8:2), the subterranean waters.

-The Cataclysm, in Genesis, begins with the eruption of all the mayenot, springs or ‘fountains’, of the subterranean deep.
-Many creationists assume that these must have been primarily oceanic springs and that the Flood was caused by an excess of sea water as these springs erupted.
+The cataclysm in Genesis begins with the eruption of all the mayenot, springs or ‘fountains’, of the subterranean deep.
+Some creationists suppose that these must have been primarily oceanic springs and that the Flood was caused by an excess of sea water as the springs erupted.
 However, mayan denotes a terrestrial spring.
-In an attempt to validate their preferred geological model Fouts and Wise identify two instances (out of a total of twenty three) where this normal meaning might be called into question: Proverbs 8:24 and Job 38:16.
+Wishing to validate their preferred geological model FW identify two instances (out of a total of 23) where this normal meaning might be called into question: Proverbs 8:24 and Job 38:16.

 when there were no fountains abounding with water.